 - HELP/HECS debt repayments (if you have an education loan).

 Meanwhile, mistakes can happen, so if anything doesn’t look right, chat to your employer first and if you’ve raised an issue you’re not satisfied with, you can also contact the Fair Work Ombudsman.

 How much super is coming out of your pay package and if it’s correct

-If you’re under 18 and work a minimum of 30 hours per week, you may still be owed super.
-For this reason, it’s important you check your payslip and if something doesn’t look right, that you speak to your boss as soon as possible, or contact the ATO.
+If you’re under 18, you’ll have to be working a minimum of 30 hours per week to qualify, and special rules may apply for certain job types and contractors.
+For this reason, it’s important you check your payslip and if something doesn’t look right, speak to your boss as soon as possible, or contact the ATO.

-Another thing to note is if you do change jobs, this is when super accounts can start to multiply.
-It might not sound like a big deal, but multiple accounts can often mean multiple sets of fees, which means less money in your pocket, so you may want to ensure you only have one account, not many.
+Another thing to note is if you do change jobs and don’t opt to stick with the same super fund, super accounts can multiply.
+It might not sound like a big deal, but multiple accounts can often mean multiple sets of fees, which means less money in your pocket, so you may want to make sure you only have one account, not many.

 How to budget and save so you can get what you want in life

-Budgeting may sound boring as, but jotting down into three categories - what money is coming in, what cash is required for the mandatory stuff and how much cash might be left over for your social life (or saving), could make a massive difference to what you do in life.
+Budgeting may sound boring, but jotting down what money is coming in, what cash is required for the mandatory stuff and how much cash might be left over for your social life (or saving), could make a massive difference to what you do in life.